cybertk/abao/README.md

                     requests are made.                         [default: false] --reporter, -r    Specify the reporter to use                [default: 'spec'] --header, -h      Extra header to include in every request.
-The header must be in KEY:VALUE format, e.g. '-h Accept:application/json'.
+The header must be in KEY:VALUE format (e.g., '-h Accept:application/json').
-                    This option can be used multiple times to add multiple headers
+                    This option can be repeated to specify more than one header.
   --hooks-only, -H  Run test only if defined either before or after hooks --grep, -g        Only run tests matching <pattern>
-  --invert, -i      Inverts --grep matches
-  --timeout, -t     Set test-case timeout in milliseconds      [default: 2000] --reporters       Display available reporters
+  --invert, -i      Inverts `--grep` matches --timeout, -t     Set timeout for test cases (milliseconds)  [default: 2000] --reporters       Display available reporters
   --help            Show usage information
   --version         Show version number
 ```

 ## Run Tests